shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 ![OCI Nav Menu > Events](images/oci-events-nav-menu.jpg)

-You can listen to specific events using a filter criteria.
+You can listen to specific events using filter criteria.
 In this case, we are only interested in uploads to our specific Object Storage bucket.
-So let us use the "Object Storage - Create Object" event with "bucketName" as the filter criteria.
+So, let us use the "Object Storage - Create Object" event with "bucketName" as the filter criteria.
 Refer to the service documentation for more information on the event types and filters.

 ![user input](images/userinput.png)
 Select your-lab-compartment.
 Click on 'Create Rule' and populate the form with the